tarang1998/docker-k8s/README.md

 kubectl get pods -n kube-system
 ```

+### Clean Up

-- Delete the cluster along with all the associated resources
+- To Delete the cluster along with all the associated resources
 ```
 eksctl delete cluster -f eks-cluster-deployment.yaml
 ```